 Update the IPN Encoding Settings

 It's also a good idea to check your encoding settings in PayPal to ensure they're set correctly.
 This can avoid issues with special characters when Restrict Content Pro handles data sent back from PayPal.
-To find these settings, login to PayPal and go to Profile > My Settings > My Selling Tools > PayPal button language encoding.
-It's tucked away at the bottom.
+To find these settings follow the steps below:

 Then you can choose your encoding settings.
 In most cases that should be UTF-8 as shown below.